AdobeDocs/adobe-io-events/src/pages/support/faq.md

 ### What happens if my webhook is unable to handle a specific event but handles all other events gracefully?

+If an event delivery fails with a status code of [400 Bad Request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) or [505 HTTP Version Not Supported](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/505), then those events are **not retried**.

-In this case, we will continue to retry the event delivery for 24 hours, but if all retry attempts get exhausted and the event still isn't delivered, then the event will be dropped.
+For all other cases, we will continue to retry the event delivery for 24 hours, but if all retry attempts get exhausted and the event still isn't delivered, then the event will be dropped.
 However, do note that the event registration will remain as **Active** and shall continue to process events.

 ### Does every Adobe I/O Events webhook HTTP request come with a signature?